waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Game Corner Info
 - A POKEFAN_M lost his COIN CASE in the UNDERGROUND.
 This is likely required to play the games.

+# Strategic Lessons (Updates from Self-Assessment)
+- **Verify Root Assumptions:** When a plan fails, especially when a trusted tool like a pathfinder reports an issue, the root hypothesis about the map/mechanic is likely flawed.
+Do not repeatedly try minor variations of the failed plan.
+Instead, re-examine the map to find the contradiction and form a new, fundamentally different hypothesis (e.g., trying to go east instead of west when blocked).